Last Updated on December 11, 2022

 If you have concerns, keep them away from your pets or small children.

-Did you know that poinsettia bracts are not only beautiful, but they can also be used as cut flowers too?
+Poinsettia bracts are beautiful but did you know they can also be used as cut flowers?

 If you want to learn the secret to using them in a holiday arrangement, be sure to read my post: How to Prepare and Use Poinsettias as Cut Flowers